KKSzymanowski/lwz180/README.md

 Some reverse engineering to hook up an LWZ 180 unit to KNX using an Arduino Micro.

+Similar (or maybe exactly the same) protocol can be used to communicate with a VRC-W 400 unit.

 ## I²C bus

 According to the documentation, the LWZ180 features an I²C bus